 Etsy: Analisadeco, Victorian dress in pastel green

-Pastel colours always will be the classic choice when you’re trying to dress up in a vintage aesthetic that is taking people back to the good old days when “women were women”.
+Pastel colors always will be the classic choice when you’re trying to dress up in a vintage aesthetic that is taking people back to the good old days when “women were women”.

-So yeah, if you are not into the feminine, soft aesthetic vibe at all, you can still wear pastel colours.
+So yeah, if you are not into the feminine, soft aesthetic vibe at all, you can still wear pastel colors.

-One of the easiest way to take down that baby sweetness of pastel colours is by combining them with brighter and more vibrant colours.
+One of the easiest way to take down that baby sweetness of pastel colors is by combining them with brighter and more vibrant colors.
 For instance, pastel pink can be offset with a bright coral.

-Pairing more saturated versions of a single colour can help create depth to an otherwise simple palette.
+Pairing more saturated versions of a single color can help create depth to an otherwise simple palette.

 You will see a lot of this in kawaii and pastel goth aesthetics.

-Or you can add a contrasting colour.
+Or you can add a contrasting color.
 For pastel pink that would be a rich blue or bluegreen.
 Again, used a lot in kawaii and pastel goth.

 The simplified version of the same thing is pairing with a vibrant neutral like dark grey or chocolate brown.
 A blueish grey would give the outfit a super modern vibe, as seen in the post on aesthetic brown clothes.

-If your wardrobe only has shades of black or cream cheese-coloured buttercream then I’m sorry because what’s missing is a unique feeling for sure — especially when it comes down how delicate these hues can be when they stand out against more vibrant colours.
+If your wardrobe only has shades of black or cream cheese-colored buttercream then I’m sorry because what’s missing is a unique feeling for sure — especially when it comes down how delicate these hues can be when they stand out against more vibrant colors.